zeropsio/recipe-nextjs-static/README.md

 <br/>

 ## Changes made over the default installation
-If you want to modify your existing Next.js app to efficiently run on Zerops, Follow these steps:
+If you want to modify your existing Next.js app to efficiently run on Zerops, Follow this step:

 1. Go to [`next.config.mjs`](https://github.com/zeropsio/recipe-nextjs-static/blob/main/next.config.mjs) and add `output: 'export'` to nextConfig.